Erfaniaa/thatcher-effect-dataset-generator/README.md

 ## Run

-1. Put the dataset CSV file beside the _main.py_ file.
+1. Put the dataset CSV file beside the _main.py_ file (it's already there).
-2. Put the dataset image files inside _input_images_ directory.
+2. Put the dataset image files inside _input_images_ directory (some of them are already there).
+3. You can change _main.py_ constants if you want.
-3. Use Python 3 to run the program:
+4. Use Python 3 to run the program:

 ```bash
 python main.py